pfsense/docs/source/usermanager/granting-users-access-to-ssh.rst

 Granting Users Access to SSH
 ============================

-This article explains how to enable SSH access on a pfSense firewall.
+This article explains how to enable SSH access on a pfSense® firewall.
 SSH is typically used for debugging and troubleshooting, but has many other useful purposes.
 The SSH daemon is not required, so it is disabled by default.

-Enable SSH via WebGUI
+Enable SSH via webGUI
 ---------------------

-- Navigate to **System > Advanced** in the WebGUI.
+- Navigate to **System > Advanced** in the webGUI.
 This will show the **Admin Access** tab.
 - Check **Enable Secure Shell**